serverdensity/sd-agent-core-plugins/gunicorn/README.md

 # Metrics

-See [metadata.csv](https://github.com/DataDog/integrations-core/blob/master/gunicorn/metadata.csv) for a list of metrics provided by this integration - those from the Agent _and_ those sent by Gunicorn to DogStatsD.
+See [metadata.csv](metadata.csv) for a list of metrics provided by this integration - those from the Agent _and_ those sent by Gunicorn to DogStatsD.

-# Service Checks

-`gunicorn.is_running`:

-Returns CRITICAL if the Agent cannot find a Gunicorn master process, or if cannot find any working or idle worker processes.

-# Further Reading

-To get a better idea of how (or why) to integrate your Gunicorn apps with Datadog, check out our [blog post](https://www.datadoghq.com/blog/monitor-gunicorn-performance/).